paramraghavan/python-pytest/README.md

 [see](https://stackoverflow.com/questions/34466027/in-pytest-what-is-the-use-of-conftest-py-files)

 ## Use case 1
-sns triggers lambda.
-Sns messgae which is read in  lambda has the s3 location with lambda and lambda saves the s3 location into dynamo db table
+SNS triggers the lambda.
+Sns event/message which is parsed by the aws lambda handler.
+The message has s3 location share by the producer.
+The s3 object metadata has the record count, [sns event](src/aws/lambda_events_data/sns_lambda.json).
+The lambda updates the dynamodb with the s3 object location ,the record count and more into  dynamodb.

+The working copy of the source code using serverless framework, src/aws,  which create sns topic 'dispatch*', creates a lambda and associates the sns topic with the aws lambda.
+This lambda is triggered by SNS.
+You need to attach this policy file to your aws cli user account

+conftest.py has all the fixtures defined which are used by this use case.

 ## Use Case 2
 lambda to check the batch job status, with 3 retry attempt with 10 second backoff interval.